 The Power of Positioning Flights in Action

-International travel demand is sky-high, and we've been seeing a steady stream of cheap flights to Europe, the Caribbean, and even Oceania lately, like these amazing roundtrip fares to Europe that we recently sent to Thrifty Traveler Premium subscribers.
+International travel demand is sky-high, and we've been seeing a steady stream of cheap flights to Europe, the Caribbean, and even Oceania lately, like these amazing roundtrip fares to Europe that we sent a few months back to Thrifty Traveler Premium subscribers.
 This flight deal even included dates in August, the peak summer travel season.

 SAS Europe Thrifty Traveler Premium